DesiKS/reacto_wk2/README.md

 }
 ```

-In FP langs, you cannot have "optional" params, so you'd do this:
+In functional programming languages, you cannot have "optional" parameters, so you'd do this:

 ```js
 const reverse = initList => {